justinchoi001/liferay-learn-0/commerce/user-guide/getting-started/site-management-basics/sites-and-site-types/README.md

 ## Sites

-In order to go live with your store, it is necessary to create a site in Liferay Commerce.
-You may use an [Accelerator]() to build the site with sample data, or create a blank site and then add the necessary Commerce Widgets and pages.
-For more information about how sites in general work, see "[Building a Site](https://help.liferay.com/hc/en-us/articles/360018171231-Building-a-Site)".
+Liferay Commerce deployments consist of a hierarchy of Sites, Pages, Widgets, and Accounts.
+Creating and configuring a site in Liferay Commerce is one of the first steps to launching a store.
+You may use an [Accelerator]() to jump start your site, or create a blank site and add the Commerce widgets and pages you require.

+Liferay Commerce is built on Liferay DXP; For more information about how Liferay DXP Sites work, see "[Building a Site](https://help.liferay.com/hc/en-us/articles/360018171231-Building-a-Site)".

+For a complete walk through of creating a B2B or B2C store from scratch see [User Guide Tutorials]().

 ## Site Types

-Liferay Commerce extends Sites through the use of Site Types.
-Site Types designate your store's business model and adjusts the site and store configurations accordingly.
+Liferay Commerce uses Liferay Sites in combination with Site Types.
+Site Types designate your store's business model and will determine how your storefront works with [Accounts](../../../customers/account-management/introduction-to-accounts/README.md).

 The following site types are available:

-**B2B**: A business-to-business site only recognizes business accounts, which means that a user must be explicitly associated with a business account in order to make purchases.
-This is recommended for B2B sellers or B2C sellers whose customers are grouped into a single buying unit, for example households.

-**B2C**: A business-to-consumer site only recognizes personal accounts, which means that any authenticated user can make purchases.
-This is recommended for B2C sellers or B2B sellers who do not care to support multiple users on a single account.
+* **B2B**: A business-to-business site that requires business accounts.
+In order to make purchases, individual user accounts _must_ be associated with a business account.
+Using the _Minium_ accelerator will jump start a site using the B2B site type.

+* **B2C**: A business-to-consumer site that requires personal accounts.
+Any authenticated user may make a purchase.
+Using the _Speedwell_ accelerator (coming soon) will jump start a site using the B2C site type.

-**B2X**: A B2C-B2B site recognizes both personal and business accounts.
-Users can be associated with business accounts, but can also make purchases individually.
-This is recommended for sellers who want to support both account types on the same site.
+* **B2X**: A B2C-B2B site recognizes personal and business accounts.
+Users may be associated with business accounts, but may also make purchases individually.

-## Changing Site Types
+## Setting a Site Type

+It is best practice to set a site's type as soon as you create it and avoid changing it in the future.

 To set your site's type, navigate to the _Control Panel_ → _(your site)_ → _Commerce_ → __Settings_ and select the Site Type tab.
 Select a type from the dropdown menu and click _Save_.